Non-Smooth, H\"older-Smooth, and Robust Submodular Maximization: Problem setting.

-for any $\bm{x},\bm{y}\in\mathbb{R}^d$.
+for any $x,y\in\mathbb{R}^d$.
 However, the up-concave functions that arise from robust and distributionally robust DR-submodular maximization problems are not necessarily smooth.
-Moreover, when considering $F+C$ where $F$ is DR-submodular and $C$ is concave, $F+C$ is not smooth if $F$ or $C$ is not smooth.
+Therefore, in this paper, we consider the case when $F$ is non-smooth and potentially non-differentiable as well.
+Firstly, when $F$ is non-differentiable, it is known that first-order information for convex functions can still be captured via subdifferentials and subgradients, and analogously for superdifferentials/gradients for concave functions.
+However, up-concave functions $F$ may be neither convex nor concave.
+Therefore, to capture first-order information for $F$, we introduce the notion of up-super-gradients defined as follows. \begin{definition} We say that $g_x$ is an \emph{up-super-gradient} at $x\in\bbR^d$ if